citahub/re-birth/README.md

 Remember to run `rails secret` to generate secret key and write in .env.local (read .env for more info)

+⚠️ IMPORTANT: your database data will save at docker/data

 App will run at http://localhost:8888

 ```shell